Kolmakovsky Redoubt Conservation Project (2010-2011)

-Through the Save America's Treasures program, the Museum will rehouse the 5,000+ artifacts in the archaeology collection and rehabilitate the blockhouse over the next two years.
+Through the Save America's Treasures program, the Museum staff rehoused the 5,000+ artifacts in the archaeology collection and rehabilitated the blockhouse and installed new interpretive signage.

 During the summer of 2006, the sod roof was removed from the blockhouse, along with the facia components.
 The structural stability was questionable and a decision was made to remove those parts that posed a danger to visitors.
 Since that time, Museum personnel have conducted condition assessments ont he blockhouse and the archaeological collections.
 In December of 2009, we were awarded $75,000 to undertake the Save America's Treasures project to stabilize and preserve the Kolmakovsky Redoubt collection.

 A New Foundation

 During the summer of 2010, a new foundation and sidewalk were poured for the Kolmakovsky blockhouse, where it will be reassembled in the spring of 2011.
 This new site will provide shelter for the blockhouse, from the direct wind and sun, which can accelerate the rate of degradation.
 The site can be easily accessed by people of all abilities, as it is steps away from the Museum's parking lot.

 Log preservation specialist, Sandy Jamieson (at left), and assistant Tom Sorensen (on ladder) examine the connections between the log walls and the roof support structure, while Project Director Angela Linn looks over photos of the 1983 reconstruction.
 The original roof was too badly deteriorated when the rest of the blockhouse was transferred to the University in 1929, but all but one of the horizontal internal supports are original.

 The internal roof support structure was blocked with dimensional lumber to hold it in place while the roof was lifted off the house in one piece.
 Note the difference between the original spruce horizontal spokes and the re-created spruce pole roof and rafters.